 - As you start singing, keep your tongue and throat in check to ensure they are in a relaxed state.

-In nutshell, you need to ground yourself yet be comfortable at the same time.
-A firm posture impacts your breathing; thus your singing voice.
+In a nutshell, you need to ground yourself yet be comfortable at the same time.
+A firm posture impacts your breathing and; thus your singing voice.